IV Crush: Why Your Options Lost Money Despite Being Right

 Sell covered calls or cash-secured puts before earnings.
 You collect the inflated premium and profit from IV crush.

 Risk: If stock moves against you significantly, you lose more than the premium collected.
+Map out the payoff first with our options strategy builder so you know your worst case.

 Strategy 3: Use Spreads